Two Fefferman-type constructions involving almost Grassmann structures and path geometries: Introduction

 The relations we find also enable us to characterize all almost Grassmann structures that are locally obtained from the construction.
 The characterization of conformal geometries that locally arise from the construction of Burns, Diederich and Shnider in \cite{BDS} has been given by Sparling; see \cite{Graham}*{Theorem 3.1}.
 Sparling's condition characterizing such structures is the existence of a certain isotropic conformal Killing field.
-In the context of parabolic geometry, such a characterization has been obtained by \v Cap and Gover in terms of the existence of a parallel adjoint tractor; see \cite{CG08}*{Theorem 3.1} together with \cite{CG06}*{Theorem 2.5}.
+In the context of parabolic geometry, such a characterization has been obtained by \v Cap and Gover in terms of the existence of a parallel tractor; see \cite{CG08}*{Theorem 3.1} together with \cite{CG06}*{Theorem 2.5}.
 We also refer the reader to the following articles for some analogous characterizations of geometric structures arising from the respective Fefferman-type constructions.

-We also extend our Fefferman-type functor to define a construction from $(2,n)$-almost Grassmann structures to $(2,n+1)$-almost Grassmann structures.
-We prove that the resulting $(2,n+1)$-almost Grassmann structure has the property $tr(i_{\tilde\tau}\tilde\tau)=0$ for the harmonic torsion $\tilde\tau$ if and only if the initial $(2,n)$-almost Grassmann structure has the same property on its harmonic torsion.
-Moreover, the resulting $(2,n+1)$-almost Grassmann structure is torsion-free if and only if the initial $(2,n)$-almost Grassmann structure is torsion-free.
-We note that, among all the above mentioned Fefferman-type constructions, \cite{Ham+17} is the only one that deals with so-called non-normal Fefferman-type construction.
-Our Fefferman-type construction from $(2,n)$-almost Grassmann structures to $(2,n+1)$-almost Grassmann structures is also of this kind.
+We also extend our Fefferman-type functor to define a construction from almost Grassmann structures of type $(2,n)$ to almost Grassmann structures of type $(2,n+1)$.
+We prove that the resulting almost Grassmann structure of type $(2,n+1)$ has the property $tr(\iota_{\tilde\tau}\tilde\tau)=0$ for the harmonic torsion $\tilde\tau$ if and only if the initial almost Grassmann structure of type $(2,n)$ has the same property on its harmonic torsion.
+Moreover, the resulting almost Grassmann structure of type $(2,n+1)$ is torsion-free if and only if the initial almost Grassmann structure of type $(2,n)$ is torsion-free.
+We note that, among all the above mentioned characterizations of Fefferman-type constructions, that of projective-to-conformal \cite{Ham+17} is the only one that deals with so-called non-normal Fefferman-type construction.
+Our Fefferman-type construction from almost Grassmann structures of type $(2,n)$ to almost Grassmann structures of type $(2,n+1)$ is also of this kind.
 We follow a procedure similar to that in \cite{Ham+17} for characterizing the construction.